 - Ethical Currency: A foreign currency broker that makes a donation to charity on every transaction it carries out.

-SAVVY TIP: It’s definitely worth shopping around to get a good rate on your transfer and to save money on commission, but it’s important to check the level of service you’ll be offered.
+SAVVY TIP: It’s definitely worth shopping around to get a good rate on your transfer.
+And to also save money on commission.
+But it’s important to check the level of service they’re offering.
 Do you feel comfortable talking to the company on the phone?
 Do they answer your questions in a way that makes sense?
 Do they offer ways of limiting your risk?